 - Daily phonics/early writing lessons continue (using the Read Write Inc. programme) until children achieve the required standard

-- After completion of the Read Write Inc. programme, children are taught English lessons within mixed-ability classes; for Years 2 (from January) to 6, these sessions are planned and mapped using Jane Considine’s The Write Stuff, to ensure full coverage of the English curriculum (please see Planning Overview documents)
+- After completion of the Read Write Inc. programme, children are taught English lessons within mixed-ability classes; for Years 2 (from January) to 6, these sessions are planned and mapped using Jane Considine’s The Write Stuff and Classroom Secrets SPaG units, to ensure full coverage of the English curriculum (please see Curriculum Overview documents

-- The Reading Plus programme is used to teach reading fluency, stamina, vocabulary, comprehension and motivation in KS2 during 3 or 4 thirty-minute sessions a week
+- The Reading Plus programme is used to teach reading fluency, stamina, vocabulary, comprehension and motivation in KS2 during three 35 minute sessions a week.
+The Literacy Gold programme is used in place of Reading Plus for children who have been identified as requiring additional support with their reading

-- Writing is taught using The Write Stuff and through modelled, shared and guided work that is focused on rich, precise vocabulary; sentence construction and text structure
+- Writing is taught from Year 2 onwards using The Write Stuff - through modelled, shared and guided work that is focused on rich, precise vocabulary; sentence construction and text structure

 - Children are expected to complete extended independent writing within English lessons (at the end of each The Write Stuff unit of work) and across the curriculum